gaogaotiantian/viztracer/README.md

 * Super easy to use, no source code change for most features, no package dependency
 * Supports threading, multiprocessing, subprocess and async
 * Logs arbitrary function/variable using RegEx without code change
-* Stand alone HTML report with powerful front-end, or chrome-compatible json
+* Powerful front-end, able to render GB-level trace smoothly
 * Works on Linux/MacOS/Windows

 ## Install